-You oughtn’t to rush into things.
-But the opposite is equally bad; you don’t want to prevaricate forever.
-Procrastination as the other side of the coin gets you nowhere just as quickly.
+One oughtn’t rush into things.
+But the opposite is equally true; you don’t want to prevaricate forever.
+Procrastination gets you nowhere just as quickly.

-We all start somewhere.
-And there we stay, unless we make a start.
-By starting you gain information.
-You learn whether you are getting closer or further to your goal.
-If it’s ‘further’ then you do an about face.
+If it’s ‘further’ then you can do an about face.
 If you are neither getting closer nor moving away, then a 90-degree turn is in order.
-If you are getting closer, then you veer a few degrees one way, then another, to see if you can speed up a little (or a lot).
+If you are getting closer, then you veer a few degrees one way, then another, to see if you can speed that process up.

 There’s no fool-proof formula into which you can plug all those factors.
-You operate by gut feeling, and by trial and error.
+You can only operate according to your gut feeling.
+Use trial and error.
 There’s an element of ‘muddling through’ which can’t be avoided.
-Just accept that and give it a go.
+We must just accept that this is so, and give it a go.